Sony: Game & network services

-Pictures and Music
+Pictures and music

 Sony Entertainment has two divisions: Sony Pictures Entertainment, Sony Music Group (Sony Music Entertainment, Sony Music Publishing).
 Sony USA previously owned and operated Sony Trans Com: a technology business that provided in-flight entertainment programming as well as video and audio playback equipment for the airline industry.
 Sony had purchased the business from Sundstrand Corp. in 1989 and subsequently sold it to Rockwell Collins in 2000.

 In 2012, Sony rolled most of its consumer content services (including video, music and gaming) into the Sony Entertainment Network, the predecessor of PlayStation Network.

 Sony Pictures Entertainment

 Sony Pictures Entertainment Inc. (SPE) is the television and film production/distribution unit of Sony.
 With 12.5% box office market share in 2011, the company was ranked third among movie studios.
 Its group sales in 2010 were US$7.2 billion.
 The company has produced many notable movie franchises, including Spider-Man, The Karate Kid and Men in Black.
 It has also produced the popular television game shows Jeopardy! and Wheel of Fortune.

 Sony entered the television and film production market when it acquired Columbia Pictures Entertainment in 1989 for $3.4 billion.
 Columbia lives on in the Sony Pictures Motion Picture Group, a division of SPE which in turn owns Columbia Pictures and TriStar Pictures among other film production and distribution companies such as Screen Gems, Sony Pictures Classics, Sony Pictures Home Entertainment.
 SPE's television division is known as Sony Pictures Television.

 For the first several years of its existence, Sony Pictures Entertainment performed poorly, leading many to suspect the company would sell off the division.
-In 2006 Sony started using ARccOS Protection on some of their film DVDs, but later issued a recall.
+In 2006, Sony started using ARccOS Protection on some of their film DVDs, but later issued a recall.

 In late 2014, Sony Pictures became the target of a hack attack from a clandestine group called Guardians of Peace, weeks before releasing the anti-North Korean comedy film The Interview.

+In February 2024, Sony entered into an agreement with Disney under which Sony Pictures Home Entertainment Corporation of Japan will handle the release of Disney products on DVD and Blu-ray on a licensing model, as well as production on physical media.
+Sony will market, sell and distribute new Disney releases and catalog films on DVD, Blu-ray and 4K Ultra DVD through Canadian and American retailers and distributors.